yuvi027/DigitalTwin/v7/README.md

 # On Demand Slicing
 This project implements a network slicing approach in the **ComNetsEmu** platform.
-It allows users to dynamically activate or deactivate network slices via CLI/GUI commands.
-A single SDN controller, such as Ryu, is used to manage the network slices.
+It allows users to dynamically activate or deactivate network slices via CLI commands.
+A single SDN controller,a Ryu, is used to manage the network slices.

 ---

-## **Features**

-- **Dynamic Slicing**: Activate and deactivate slices based on user requirements.
-- **Customizable Topology**: Define network topologies directly in Python.
-- **Flexible Slice Configuration**: Allocate bandwidth, define flows, and set priorities for each slice.
-- **Real-Time Traffic Management**: Adjust network parameters dynamically to suit real-world demands.

----

 ## **University Campus Network**
 ![project-diagram_version_2](https://github.com/user-attachments/assets/1cfa6fbe-4ad9-4b53-a04b-e418e9eedb01)

-This project simulate the real world scenario of a unitveristy campus where there are dedicated slices for researchers and students exams.
-We have 2 slices:
+This project simulates a unitveristy campus where there are dedicated slices for researchers and students.
+There are two slices:

 1. Shared slice: When there is no exam or simulation, the link is for students.
 When there is no exam and a simulation is being run, it is shared 50/50 between students and simulation traffic.
 When there is an exam and a simulation, the link is for simulation.
 When there is an exam and no simulation, the link is deactivated.
 2. Researcher slice: Only for normal researcher traffic.
 Always active by default